maelstrom-software/maelstrom/doc/book/src/config.md

 If this option is provided, the specified configuration file, and only that file, will be used.

+v---- Interesting.
+I suppose I would have assumed `-` would mean "read config from stdin".

 If `--config-file` is given `-` as an argument, then no configuration file is used.

+v---- I find the use of `maelstrom-prog` here a little confusing, since it's not a real
+      thing.
+But I don't have a better suggestion.

 Command Line                                   | Configuration File(s)
 -----------------------------------------------|----------------------